 Are students still participating in sport/performance/recreation (extracurricular sports, performance, recreation, and special interests)?

-• Indoor activities are permitted, with requirements for two-metre physical distancing and masking where possible, and symptom screening for participants.
-Youth aged 18 and under are not required to mask or maintain physical distancing during a physical activity, such as a team sport.
+• Indoor activities are permitted, with requirements for two-metre physical distancing possible.
 There are no restrictions on outdoor activities.

 Are there any masking requirements or recommendations?